Last Updated on

 Mindfulness involves the intentional and non-judgmental focus of our attention on our emotions, sensations and thoughts in the here and now.
 According to a Pennsylvania State University Study by Daphne M. Davis and Jeffrey A. Hayes, it provides emotional regulation, decreased reactivity, increased response flexibility, interpersonal benefits and intrapersonal benefits.

 These days, it has become part of my daily route.
-I allocate the same time every morning when I am feeling fresh and energised and pride myself on consistency.
+I allocate the same time every morning when I am feeling fresh and energized and pride myself on consistency.
 Remember the Zen proverb that suggests you should meditate quietly for 20 minutes a day; if you are too busy to do that, you should meditate for an hour.

-It is very easy to make excuses and sabotage your own success with this technique because living in such a fast paced world, there is always something else to do but stay focussed and committed and it will not only help you become more productive but it will help you actually enjoy your tasks and move through life with ease and grace.
+It is very easy to make excuses and sabotage your own success with this technique because living in such a fast-paced world, there is always something else to do but stay focussed and committed and it will not only help you become more productive but it will help you actually enjoy your tasks and move through life with ease and grace.